vain3219/CPSC332TermProj/README.md

   * select * from <table_name_here>; ( To review the addition )
   ![Alt text](/image.png?raw=true "Insert Values")

-  **NOTE: All table names and attributes are in all caps.
+  **NOTE: Table names and attributes are in all caps.
 SQL statements are case sensitive when refering to table names and attributes.**